Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Numerical Results

 \subsection{Training Settings}

 We set the number of layers to $U=6$ and the dimension of linear embedding to $d_{\rm model}=256$ in each Transformer.
 Besides, we exploit the open-source DL framework PyTorch to train and validate the proposed neural network on a computer with dual Nvidia GeForce GTX 2080Ti GPUs.
-We divide the generated RIS-UE channel samples into training, validation, and test sets, containing 204800, 20480, and 20480 samples, respectively.
-At the training stage, we adopt the Adam optimizer \cite{Adam} to update the network parameters and set the batch size of the training set to 128, i.e., each training epoch contains $204800/128 = 1600$ training steps.
+At the training stage, we adopt the Adam optimizer \cite{Adam} to update the network parameters and set the batch size of the training set to 128.
 Besides, we vary the learning rate at each training step to accelerate the convergence of the proposed networks by using warm-up strategy introduced in \cite{Transformer}, according to the formula:

 where ${{\rm{LR}}[p]}$ is the learning rate at the $p$-th training step and $P$ is the number of training steps for warm-up.
 We use $P=4000$.
 During the training, we also use the early-stop strategy in \cite{csinet1} to monitor the generalization performance of the proposed networks on the validation set, i.e., we can stop the training and retain the network parameters with the best generalization performance when the generalization performance has not increased for a relatively long time.